salt-die/ripple/README.md

 ![ripple preview](preview.gif)
 # ripple
-simulation of ripples on a surface
+simulation of ripples on a surface (requires pygame)

 Left-click in the window to create new ripples.